Basic Rig Generation

 Add a meta-rig structure from themenu.

 Edit the bone positions to match the character geometry.

-In the armature properties click on the Generate button to generate the rig.
+In the armature properties click on the Generate Rig button to generate the rig.

 Rigify stores all the information required to generate complex rig controls and mechanism in more simple armatures called “meta-rigs”.

-The precompiled meta-rigs can be found in the Add menu.
+The predefined meta-rigs can be found in the Add menu.
 Currently available meta-rig types are: